ksvan/node-red-contrib-verisure/README.md

 # Troubleshooting
 Not many common issues known at this point.
 - If you pull to often from Verisure, they will throttle your requests.
+- Remember it's the total requests/consume they count, each node will make a call.
+Watch how your total use of Verisure nodes are spread out in time
+- If you need a lot of information often, consider using the full site object.
+Store it in flow or global context to further reduce calls
 - It seems like use of the same account for this node and the verisure App might log you out of the app.
 - Breaking change in version 0.4, node-red will complain about missing VerisureNode.
 You need to replace this in your flows with the new VerisureAlarmnode
 - And by the way, do not expect that your installation company managed to keep naming standards consistent.
 Area for your main door lock and your main door open/closed sensor might be different...